cloudposse/atmos/website/docs/integrations/github-actions/atmos-terraform-apply.md

 ## Usage

+In this example, the action is triggered when certain events occur, such as a manual workflow dispatch or the opening, synchronization, or reopening of a pull request, specifically on the main branch.
+It specifies specific permissions related to assuming roles in AWS.
+Within the "apply" job, the "component" and "stack" are hardcoded (`foobar` and `plat-ue2-sandbox`).
+In practice, these are usually derived from another action.

 :::tip Passing Affected Stacks

 Please note that in practice, we recommend combining this action with the [`affected-stacks`](/integrations/github-actions/affected-stacks) GitHub Action inside a matrix to plan all affected stacks in parallel.